 Using the $50,000 given to Rip Darrow, Vance travels the west, buying up TCs at a huge discount.
 She persuades T.C.’s San Francisco bankers to extend the Jeffords loans for another 90 days by going through the banker’s wife, Mrs. Anaheim (Beulah Bondi) and giving T.C. enough time to round up and sell 20,000 cattle.

 T.C. is desperate enough to try to get back Flo’s $50,000, but in a surprisingly touching scene she refuses now that she’s uglier, lonelier and drinking more.
 T.C. makes his roundup on time and sells his cattle, only to discover that the buyer is Vance, using his own TCs.
-The two make a sort of peace with each other, and Vance plans to marry Rip at last, giving him back the Darrow Strip for his part in the maneuver.
+So she buys his cattle with worthless scrip, and he’s still broke.
+Nevertheless, the two make a sort of peace with each other, and Vance plans to marry Rip at last, giving him back the Darrow Strip for his part in the maneuver.
 As T.C. announces his plans to start over, he is shot down by Juan Herrera’s mother (Blanche Yurka).

 All of this is carried out with tempestuous emotions, overweening hubris, Shakespearean drama and psycho-Freudian father-daughter overtones that never become explicit.
 On the whole, with all that’s going on in this plot, the film could have been a bit longer; it seems a little compressed at 109 minutes.
 The cast is excellent, especially Walter Huston (only a couple of years after his Best Supporting Actor Oscar for Treasure of the Sierra Madre) and Barbara Stanwyck.
 The two seemed to get along well off-screen as well.
 Huston observed of his co-star, “Barbara Stanwyck loved doing westerns more than anything where she had to dress up frilly and chase after a man.
 At heart, she’s a cowgirl.
 Or a cowboy—she’s one of the toughest, most no-nonsense women in this town, and she stopped playing the old cat-and-mouse game years ago.”